goom-online/goom-online.github.io/README.md

 For something slightly different but more specific, I am somewhat fond of pairing the visualizer with procedurally-generated ambient music, they fit well together; an artist by the name of Alex Bainter has created [a library of such music pieces that you may make recordings of, for free - and there are also pre-recorded excerpts!](https://play.generative.fm/browse)

+And if classical music is your thing (don't discount it without trying!), [there is a high-quality collection available for download, purchased for release into the public domain by Musopen, right here!](https://archive.org/details/MusopenCollectionAsFlac)

 # Building

 You need a working Emscripten toolchain, CMake and the Ninja build tool in your PATH.
 Then just execute: